-The lines were OUT THE DOOR on two different days when I was there.
-This place isn’t that large.
-No wonder the line was outside.
+The lines were OUT THE DOOR on two different days I was there.
+This place isn’t large, so no wonder the line was spilling onto the street.
 But it is thee place to buy sweet treats and confectionery.
 I personally like the caramels that melt in your mouth.
 Or is it the big, dark chocolate tablettes – go big or go home!

 Best French Onion Soup in Paris

-The place gets really busy with people literally sitting a foot from the next patron, and I hate asking for a table for one, because clearly they make more money off of two people.
-But then I suck it up, go in and ask.
+The place gets really busy with people literally sitting a foot from the next patron.
+I hate asking for a table for one, because clearly they make more money off of two people, but then I suck it up, go in and ask.

-Aside from the French Onion Soup, they offer a variety of unique starters, such as traunches of goat’s cheese with honey, baked filled rolls of eggplant, snails from $11, and healthy-portioned salads for $17.
-They have a fixed menu at $26 for an entree and main, or main and dessert.
+Aside from the best French Onion Soup in Paris ($12), they offer a variety of unique starters, such as traunches of goat’s cheese with honey, baked filled rolls of eggplant, snails from $12, and healthy-portioned salads for $17.
+They have a fixed menu at $28 for an entree and main, or main and dessert.